rancher/fleet/docs/examples.md

 >**Note:** The job pod with the image name `rancher/tekton-utils` will be under the same namespace as the GitRepo.

 3. The `fleet-controller` then syncs changes from the bundle.
 According to the targets, the `fleet-controller` will create `BundleDeployment` resources, which are a combination of a bundle and a target cluster.
 4. The `fleet-agent` will then pull the `BundleDeployment` from the Fleet controlplane.
-The agent deploys a real application and configuration as a [Helm chart](https://helm.sh/docs/intro/install/) from the `BundleDeployment` into the downstream clusters.
+The agent deploys bundle manifests as a [Helm chart](https://helm.sh/docs/intro/install/) from the `BundleDeployment` into the downstream clusters.
 5. The `fleet-agent` will continue to monitor the application bundle and report statuses back in the following order: bundledeployment > bundle > GitRepo > cluster.

 ### Additional Examples